rioriost/homebrew-celestsp/README.md

 - `--time`: Observation time in HH:MM:SS format.
 - `--tz`: Time zone for observation date/time (default: +9 for JST).
 - `--output`: Filename for the output image (default: results.png).
+- `--first_body`: The first celestial body to start the TSP from.

 ## License